Benefits to Attract and Retain Top Technology Talent

 To keep staff motivated and to stand out when attracting new hires, many businesses attempt to out perk the competition with ping pong tables, games consoles, and even beer fridges.
 But when it comes down to what developers want, having these unique offerings are no longer enough.

 Of course, perks are still held in high regard, but now other benefits are becoming much more desirable to tech professionals.
 And although money is still a deciding factor with a well-paid salary, perhaps it’s time your business listened to what their staff members want.

-Research shows most tech professionals are unsatisfied in their current job, and a recent industry survey found that 80% are actively searching for a new role within the sector.
-This can’t be easy for businesses who wish to keep their top talent away from prying eyes.
+Research shows most tech professionals are unsatisfied with their current job, and a recent industry survey found that 80% are actively searching for a new role within the sector.
+This can’t be easy for businesses that wish to keep their top talent away from prying eyes.

 Staff tech professionals like to be recognized for the contribution they’ve made to the company.
 But the benefits and perks they favor go beyond the traditional salary increase and bonus.

 Every hiring manager and CEO is now required to understand what motivates their employees if they hope to retain them for the long term, and by focusing on the entire benefits and perks package, you should cover all the bases.

 But if you’re struggling to pin down the top requirements, include the team by asking them what they prefer in the starting stages.

 The same report identified flexible working hours (45%) and working from home (43%) are two of the top benefits currently received by professionals working within the tech sector.
 A company laptop is the only perk ranking above these.

 Remote or flexible working has become a key part of developers’ repertoire.
 There are so many tools available that allow for flexible communication, systems that monitor information, and other elements changing the business world that the traditional 9-5 working model can’t.

 By rethinking the benefits you offer, can be the first building block in attracting the best talent in the sector to your business and can be a significant step in keeping the developers, testers, and other IT professionals that you already have.